 Recall that we developed our beliefs as a false sense of security during our childhood development, although we were not conscious of this process as it happened.
 Thereafter, as long as we assert our beliefs (and related thoughts and feelings) as “facts”, we remain susceptible to the consequences of clinging so hard to them… more and more of the same types of thinking, feeling, and acting/reacting… whether it meets our needs and serves our interests, or not.

 Sometimes to ignite the best motivation for learning to self-regulate, it is good to briefly consider the possible long-term outcomes of never learning how to do it.
-If you have a need to learn how to self-regulate and you don’t, chances are good that the consequence will be remaining trapped in self-defeating patterns of belief and all the related suffering that goes with it (painful thoughts, painful emotions, painful experiences in relationships, body pain and illness, etc.).
+If you have a need to learn how to self-regulate and you don’t, the chances are good that the consequence will be remaining trapped in self-destructive patterns of belief and all the related suffering that goes with it (painful thoughts, painful emotions, painful experiences in relationships, body pain and illness, etc.).

 We are very proficient as humans in setting ourselves up for repeating patterns of suffering and illness.
-I like to refer to these as “vicious circles” because the different parts of our malfunctioning (e.g., self-defeating beliefs, irrational thoughts, painful emotions) all tend to feed off each other and keep the circle going when there is no awareness of what’s happening.
-The information presented here at BreakAway MHE is intended to give you a good head start in understanding how these things tends to happen in human life, but more importantly how to start making changes.
+I like to refer to these as “vicious circles” because the different parts of our malfunctioning (e.g., self-destructive beliefs, irrational thoughts, painful emotions) all tend to feed off each other and keep the circle going when there is no awareness of what’s happening.
+The information presented in 9-Steps to Mastering Borderline Personality Disorder (BPD) is intended to give you a good head start in understanding how these things tend to happen in human life, but more importantly how to start making changes.